Office of the President

 Thank you for your interest in Florida Tech and the Office of the President.

-Our university thrives on the strength of its community, and I am proud to lead a dedicated, driven, and diverse group of individuals who are passionate about higher education and student success.
+Our university thrives on the strength of its community, and I am proud to lead a dedicated, driven and dynamic group of individuals who are passionate about higher education and student success.
 We believe in the power of collaboration and the importance of every voice in our community.
 Your engagement, questions, and contributions are not just welcome but vital as we work together to shape the future of Florida Tech.

 I encourage you to connect with me on social media and welcome you to bring your questions, concerns and ideas to my attention by sending a message to president@fit.edu.